-In the morning we’ll visit the Museum and the Chateau.
+After our 1 hour ride to Chantilly, in the morning we’ll visit the Museum and the Chateau.
 Our tour includes viewing exquisite stained glass, three paintings by Raphael as well as drawings.
 We will also visit decorated period rooms from the seventeenth and eighteenth century in the chateau.

 We will leave the chateau to visit the gardens and then to have lunch in the Hameau, built in the seventeenth century, one of the best places to discover Chantilly cream.

 We conclude our visit in the luxurious stables built by Duc de Condé, who wished to be re-incarnated as a horse.
 We will never find out if his dream came true!
 For those passionate about horses, you will carry on and see the extensive horse and carriage museum.
-Others may return to hotel for some unstructured time.

 Tonight’s dinner will be a simple but scrumptious one.
 We’ll walk over to one of the local Crêperies in town where we can enjoy savory and then sweet crêpes washed down with some Bretan alcoholic cidre.